jordanbaird/SwiftKeys/Sources/SwiftKeys/Documentation.docc/SwiftKeys.md

 ## Overview

-``SwiftKeys`` allows you to create, observe, and record global hotkeys in the form of the ``KeyEvent`` type.
+`SwiftKeys` allows you to create, observe, and record global hotkeys in the form of the ``KeyEvent`` type.

 Start by creating an instance of ``KeyEvent``.
 Then, use it to initialize a ``KeyRecorder`` instance.
-The recorder will stay synchronized with the key event, so that when it records a new key combination the key event will update in accordance to the new value.
+The recorder will stay synchronized with the key event, so that when it records a new key combination, the key event will update in accordance to the new value.
 You can also observe the event and perform actions on both key-down and key-up.

 ```swift